OpenCyphal/public_regulated_data_types/reg/drone/README.md

 - Naturally, the ESC service.
 - The servo service for generality.
-- Acoustic feedback by subscribing to `reg.drone.phy.acoustics.Note`.
+- Acoustic feedback by subscribing to `reg.drone.physics.acoustics.Note`.
-- Visual feedback via the LED by subscribing to `reg.drone.phy.optics.HighColor`.
+- Visual feedback via the LED by subscribing to `reg.drone.physics.optics.HighColor`.

 Another service that is interested in tracking the state of, say, a propeller drive (say, for thrust estimation) would not need to concern itself with the ESC service at all.
-Instead, it would simply subscribe to the generalized subject of type `reg.drone.phy.dynamics.rotat.PlanarTs` published by the unit that drives the propeller and extract its business-level information from that while being unaware of the specifics of the drive (the propeller drive may be changed from an electric motor to a turboprop engine without affecting the thrust estimation service).
+Instead, it would simply subscribe to the generalized subject of type `reg.drone.physics.dynamics.rotation.PlanarTs` published by the unit that drives the propeller and extract its business-level information from that while being unaware of the specifics of the drive (the propeller drive may be changed from an electric motor to a turboprop engine without affecting the thrust estimation service).